anas-domesticus/TerraRun/README.md

 WARNING: This software is currently very young & immature, potentially unsafe to use.
 Be careful.

-This is a wrapper to Terraform, it allows you to run multiple Terraform stacks in a single command, it does not require any non-standard Terraform HCL code.
+This is a wrapper to Terraform, it allows you to run multiple Terraform stacks in a single command.

 It is designed to make Terraform easier to use in automation.
 Unlike another well-known Terraform wrapper (TerraGrunt), it requires no non-standard HCL & doesn't incite users to box everything into highly parameterised modules.